 Does “sustainable” have to mean “costly”?May 13, 2021

 Given two choices, would a product’s green credentials sway a buying decision?
 For many years, the influencing factor in the building industry has always been cost.
-But with climate change now being classified as an emergency, and the price of plastic sky rocketing, could the cost to the environment become one of the most critical of those factors?
+But with climate change now being classified as an emergency and the price of plastic skyrocketing, could the environmental cost become one of the most critical factors?

-There are hidden lifetime costs to plastic guttering too – not least that its expected life is only 15–25 years whereas other roofing materials, such as tiles, that are expected to last 50–60 years.
-Finally, and most damming, at the end of its functional life, plastic guttering will almost certainly finds its way into landfill.
+There are hidden lifetime costs to plastic guttering, too – not least that its expected life is only 15–25 years, whereas other roofing materials, such as tiles, are expected to last 50–60 years.
+Finally, and most damming, plastic guttering will almost certainly find its way into a landfill at the end of its functional life.

-The construction industry certainly has a plastic problem.
 A 50,000 tonne per annum problem with plastic packaging alone.
 It’s fair to say that the sector has not been the quickest on the uptake with the reduce, reuse, recycle agenda.
-In fact, the launch of Considerate Constructors Scheme (CCS) “Spotlight on … plastics and packaging” campaign recently threw up some shocking statistics:
+In fact, the launch of the Considerate Constructors Scheme (CCS) “Spotlight on … plastics and packaging” campaign recently threw up some shocking statistics:

-- 23% of plastic produced in the UK is consumed by the construction industry
+- The construction industry consumes 23% of plastic produced in the UK

 - 25% of construction packaging waste by weight is plastic

 - 3x more packaging waste is produced by construction than all UK households combined